varun-TR/AFF_prediction_aws/README.md

 The development server will be up and running on port 5000 at the URL: http://127.0.0.1:5000/

-Now go to the UI Folder and open app.html on the browser.
-Drag an image of your favorite celebrity from the five and hit the classify button.
-Our app will predict the celebrity's name with his/her image.
-It will also show us the percentage match of our image with all the five celebrities.

-Hope you like this project !!! 👍
+Hope you like the project !!! 👍